difuse-dartmouth/sociology-health-outcomes/README.md

 -->

 ## Student Learning Objectives
-1. Understand how to use data visualization methods.
+1. Apply data visualization methods and interpret the results.
 2. Generate and test hypotheses about relationships between different variables and health outcomes.
 3. Build and use models to predict outcomes.